knumskull/ovirt-tools/README.md

 $ podman build -t sfroemer/ansible-ovirtsdk4-playbook:latest .
 ```

+It might be necessary to login into container registry [registry.redhat.io](https://registry.redhat.io) or using the registration-free [registry.access.redhat.com](https://registry.access.redhat.com).
+More information about Login to different registries can be obtained [here](https://access.redhat.com/RegistryAuthentication).

 ### Installation and configuration
 1. Copy the `ansible-playbook-ovirt` executable to a location which is propagated in `$PATH`
    ```